 - 1. All PhD students are required to have at least four credits of supervised teaching and/or supervised consulting (BST 590, 592). - 2.
-All students in the doctoral program are required to take IND 501, Ethics and Professional Integrity in Research (1 credit), in their first semester in the program. - 3.
+All students in the doctoral program are required to take IND 501 Ethics and Professional Integrity in Research (1 credit). - 3.
 Usually in year two, students begin exploring potential research topics by taking reading courses with faculty (BST 591).
 The structure, content, and number of credit hours for these courses are flexible and determined by mutual agreement between the student and faculty member. - 4.
 As with the traditional PhD program, advanced topics courses in statistical inference, data analysis, and biostatistics (BST 511, 512, 550, or 570), for varying numbers of credits, are offered depending on interests of students and instructors.

-The examination requirements for students in the BCB concentration are the same as for students in the traditional PhD program.
+The written examination requirements for students in the BCB concentration are the same as for students in the traditional PhD program, except that BCB concentration students are required to answer certain questions that are optional for students in the traditional PhD program.